I sat on a small bluff amongst a crop of trees. Before me lay Lake Bde Maka Ska…

 This wasn’t a bike tire or even one you’d see on a car.
 This was a tire as tall as a kid and as wide as a shopping cart.
 Rodney didn’t stand a chance when it exploded.

 Rodney was one of the nicer people you’d ever meet.
 He was easy going and affable.
+He always had a smile on his face.
 If you were a god picking winners and losers, Rodney deserved a better fate.

 When he came back to college it was for therapy.
 He was still Rodney, but he was a different version of himself, like he needed to be reintroduced to others, to himself to the moments of the day.

 I sat on the bluff and thought about Rodney.
-It never occurs to you how fleeting it all can be when you are in a car trying to make the next light or on your bike trying to pick up speed.
+It never occurs to you how fleeting it all can be when you are in a car trying to make the next light or on your bike picking up speed.

-I had a hard time understanding how the lake remained so calm.
+How could the lake remain so calm?
 Maybe it was always this way.
 How would I know?
-Over the years, I couldn’t remember a time when I gazed onto this body of water.
+Over the years, I couldn’t remember a time when I sat and gazed onto this body of water.
 I was young and filled with too much energy.
 Work was work and the only way to lower the stress was to exercise until the pressure ebbed.
-It seemed counterintuitive to work madly to reach a calm level.
+It seemed counter-intuitive to work madly to reach a level of calm.
 Why couldn’t calm be?

 Jogger #1: a guy in his mid 30’s.
 He is overweight but not obese.
 He has the build of a former athlete who forgot what it was like to work out.
 His legs actually look confused by the foreign nature of the movement.
 He doesn’t so much jog as stagger.
 He moves with the grace of a gunshot victim staggering to escape.
-It’s amazing he’s still upright.
 Score 3.5

 Jogger #2: a woman in her mid 30’s.
-She presents fine form.
-Her pace is far from up-tempo but it is smooth and easy going like she knows her limit and is determined to stay composed.
-Score 6.0
+She presents a fine run.
+Her pace is far from up-tempo but it is smooth and easy going and she is determined to stay there.
+Score 7.0

 Joggers #3: a group of guys in their 30’s.
 They look to be stockbrokers or corporate attorneys.
-They are probably out for a run to keep in shape for a weekend of rugby or lacrosse.
-They have confident strides and move aggressively.
-They stick together like fighter jets.
+They are out for a run to keep in shape for a weekend of lacrosse.
+They have confident strides and move aggressively, sticking together like fighter jets.
 They have stopwatches.
 They have personal bests.
 Nothing matters but their jog and they move through the crowded path like a swarm of killer bees.
 Score 4.5

 Joggers #4: a couple, probably newlyweds.
 They look like they still think it’s still fun to do things together.
 They are not really jogging, but instead hovering above a brisk walk.
 Whatever they are doing, they are doing it together, in sync, their arms swinging in unison.
 This type of movement doesn’t happen without practice.
-The symbiotic nature of their jog is only an afterthought as the couple catches up on neighborhood gossip, vacation plans and the evening meal.
+The symbiotic nature of their jog is an afterthought as they catch up on neighborhood gossip, vacation plans and the evening meal.
 Multitasking never moved so well and the Russian judge is pleased.
-Score 7.5
+Score 8.0

 There were many joggers with varied styles.
 Some were good, some were bad and others were plain ugly.
 Many passed by but I didn’t see any that merited a perfect score.
 I tried to recall if I ever saw the perfect jogger.
 The more I thought, the more I came to the conclusion there was only one.